1 Day Inca Trail TRIP DETAILS

 SAM Travel Peru is so proud to be able to support our local people, not only employing them but going back to our grassroots as they share with their families.
 It makes us happy to have this holistic approach with our highland employees and their families!

-Please read carefully the following information; it will help you answer all of your questions about our services and the trek to Machu Picchu.
+Please read carefully the following information; it will help you answer all of your questions about our services and the 1 day Inca Trail to Machu Picchu.

 ARRIVAL TO CUSCO